abdelsalamshahlol/warmUp/README.md

 4- Create two CSS classes, each with a different color property

 5- Using jQuery, create a function, that takes the input from the text field, creates a list item and add it to the unordered list, then add a class to the added item alternatively (So first time Class1 then next time Class2 then Class1 and repeat)

+## Eleventh Warm Up

+### Questions

+1- Create an HTML, CSS and JS files and connect them together.

+2- Create two buttons one that says “Left” and one that say “Right”.

+3- Create a button below them that says “Create”.

+4- Create two unordered lists next to each other.

+5- Write a jQuery function that creates a new element in the left unordered list if the “left” button was pressed before the “create” button and to the right unordered list if the “right” button was pressed before the “create” button.

+6- Style the two unordered lists in CSS.